-No, Pound of Ground Crumbles are uncooked (raw) ground beef, just like you would normally use.
+No, Pound of Ground® products are uncooked (raw) ground beef, just like you would normally use.

 The secret is in the clever design of Pound of Ground Crumbles!
 Simply put, it cooks quickly because small things cook faster than big things!
 Instead of being a solid brick, or block, of ground beef, each of the individually-frozen ground beef crumbled pieces is loose inside the tray.

 Great question!
-Fresh, ground beef Crumbles are quick-frozen so your ground beef is frozen at peak quality!
+Our fresh ground beef is quick-frozen at peak quality!

 Natural beef is defined by the USDA as minimally processed, with no artificial ingredients or added colors.